Skip to content

 Connecting over HTTPS

-New Developer Edition databases include an HTTPS API that allows you to securely query your database from any HTTP client.
-This functionality is available via an embedded pREST (opens in a new tab) server that runs alongside the database.
+API functionality that allows you to securely query your database from any HTTP client is available via an embedded pREST server that runs alongside the database.

 To enable this feature, move the Enable REST API toggle switch to On when you create your database.